-Here are the main reasons to use to drops:
+Here are the main reasons to use your drops:

-1. It is a more aggressive and aerodynamic position than the hoods.
+1. It's a more aggressive and aerodynamic position than the hoods.
 This is especially useful when attempting to fight wind/air resistance and descending long hills.

-2. Yourgiving you a more secure hold on the bike. centre of gravity is lower
+2. You're giving yourself a more secure hold on the bike, the centre of gravity is lower

 Start with both hands on the 'hoods' and whilst looking forward and maintaining a smooth constant pace, take one hand at a time onto the drops and hold the curved part of the bar where you can still reach the brakes.
 Ride in this position for as long as you feel comfortable before reversing the process and taking one hand at a time back to the hoods.